jvgomez/fast_methods/README.md

 ## Documentation

-To build the documentation:
+To build latest the documentation:

     $ cd doc
     $ doxygen

-Go into the HTML folder and open index.html.
+Go into the HTML folder and open index.html

+You will find more documentation in [our wiki](https://github.com/jvgomez/fastmarching/wiki)

 ## Building the code
 To build the code:

     $ cd build
-    $ cmake .. -DCMAKE_BUILD_TYPE=Release (Release, RelWithDebInf or Debug, Debug by default)
+    $ cmake .. -DCMAKE_BUILD_TYPE=Release (Release, RelWithDebInf or Debug, Release by default)
     $ make
     $ ./fmm -map1 ../data/testimg.png -map2 ../data/map.png -vel ../data/velocities.png